 - Add 1 cup of walnuts to this recipe if you like the texture of nuts in cookies.

 - For extra chewy chocolate chip oatmeal cookies add a tablespoon molasses.

 - Add a pinch of sea salt over the top of the cookies when they’re done baking.

-Almond extract is also good in cookie recipes.
-We use it in our butterless chocolate chip cookies and it adds a lot of flavor.
+- Almond extract is also good in cookie recipes.
+We use it in our butterless chocolate chip cookies and it adds a lot of flavors.
 Add 1/2 teaspoon with the vanilla extract.

 Frequently Asked Questions

 Yes!
 Adding oatmeal to chocolate chip cookies adds to the texture and flavor.
 This recipe uses lightly ground Quaker oats and the add a great texture to the cookie.

 We recommend using old-fashioned oats for this recipe.
 You can leave them whole or lightly ground them.
 However, if you only have quick oats on hand you can use those.

 There are a few reasons why the cookies become flat.

 Butter was too soft, it should be room temeprtaure when mixing.